-3. To hide the selected media files in the Elements Organizer, choose Edit > Visibility, and then select Hide Hidden Files.
+- 3. To hide the selected media files in the Elements Organizer, choose Edit > Visibility, and then select Hide Hidden Files. - Vou can also right-click/control-click on the thumbnails and select the Visibility command from the context menu.

 Show media files marked as hidden